 Angela Zhou

-I am an Assistant Professor at USC Marshall Data Sciences and Operations, in the Operations group.
+I am an Assistant Professor at USC Marshall Data Sciences and Operations and Computer Science (by courtesy).
+I am in the Operations group.

 My research interests are broadly in data-driven decision making under uncertainty, including operations, statistical machine learning, and causal inference, and the interplay of statistics and optimization.